charlieoneill11/charlieoneill/_posts/2022-05-12-personal_pet.md

 ---
-title: "Personal pet project with ARM Assembly"
+title: "Digital pet project with ARM Assembly"
 description: "Using machine code to create a living pet"
 layout: post
 toc: true